-Original article, “With Banks Unwilling To Help, Victims Of Foreclosure Turn To Unconventional Tactics,” from July 22:
+Earlier: “With Banks Unwilling To Help, Victims Of Foreclosure Turn To Unconventional Tactics,” from July 22:

 Last week, housing rights advocates in 15 U.S. cities delivered 10,000 petition signatures to Chase Bank branches demanding justice for Sergio Ceballos, a Minneapolis resident who faces what advocates believe is an unjust foreclosure proceeding.

 Despite being one of five major banks to agree to the $25 billion National Mortgage settlement last year, Chase continues to practice “dual tracking,” a process in which the bank negotiates a loan modification while carrying out foreclosure and eviction proceedings against a homeowner.
 It’s one of many practices explicitly banned by the settlement.

 As the summer weather heats up across the U.S., so do the actions in defense of besieged homeowners like Sergio, a father of three.